anquanscan/sec-tools/README.md

 [metabigor](https://github.com/j3ssie/metabigor): Intelligence tool but without API key
 [ApkAnalyser](https://github.com/TheKingOfDuck/ApkAnalyser): 一键提取安卓应用中可能存在的敏感信息。
 [Carilana](https://github.com/Gowixx/Carilana): Scripts developed for the LiquidBounce script api.
 [SublimeXssEncode](https://github.com/Medicean/SublimeXssEncode): Converts characters from one encoding to another using a transformation.
+[laravel-acl](https://github.com/mateusjunges/laravel-acl): This package helps you to associate users with permissions and permission groups with laravel framework